Protect your business

 Buy/sell arrangement—This helps with a speedy handover and clear acknowledgement of what happens in case the business changes hands.

-Business overheads insurance—Your business expenses will continue to be paid in case you’re too ill or injured to work.
+Business expenses insurance—Your business overheads will continue to be paid in case you’re too ill or injured to work.

 Important informationShow more